Kalmia latifolia – Mountain Laurel

 K. latifolia has an unusual method of dispensing its pollen.
 The stamens grow under tension.
 When an insect lands on the flower, the tension is released, flicking the pollen onto the insect.

-K. latifolia is native to mountainous forests in the Eastern USA.
+K. latifolia is native to mountainous forests in the Eastern USA, and it is the state flower of Connecticut.
 In the wild this plants grows in thickets on the forest floor.
 All parts of the plant are toxic if ingested, though it was used for pain relief by native American Indians.

 Soil / Aspect: